What's at stake for Vijay Mallya if Kingfisher fails?

-A $16 million beachfront villa in Goa, where Mallya throws parties and shoots his Kingfisher swimsuit calendar, is owned by his UB Holdings Ltd UBHL.L (UBHL.NS) and pledged as collateral to State Bank of India (SBI.NS), Kingfisher's lead bank.
+A $16 million beachfront villa in Goa, where Mallya throws parties and shoots his Kingfisher swimsuit calendar, is owned by his UB Holdings Ltd (UBHL) (UBHL.NS) and pledged as collateral to State Bank of India, Kingfisher's lead bank.
 But Mallya's UB Group wants to swap the villa for another asset and says it has the right to do so.
 SBI is resisting.

 Through interviews with bankers, lawyers, and others in the financial industry, as well as information provided by the company and publicly available data, Reuters has pieced together what parts of Mallya's empire are at risk if Kingfisher falls.